engramar/clicksendtest/README.md

 ## Notes

 - Make sure your ClickSend account has sufficient credits
-- The sender email (`engramar@code.sydney`) must be verified in your ClickSend account
+- The sender email must be verified in your ClickSend account
 - Phone numbers must be in international E.164 format (e.g., `+61430410829`)
 - SMS messages are limited to 160 characters